Harry Minerd was born on Aug. 1, 1885 in Dunbar, Fayette County, PA, the son of James Valentine and Nancy (Warman) Fuller Minerd.

-Their six children were Harry W. "Pomp" Minerd, Virginia Morey Haggard, Mary Holub Roebuck, Charles "Pomp" Minerd, Nancy Brown Pierelli and Elizabeth Minerd.
-They also raised a grandson.
+The six children they produced were Harry William "Pomp" Minerd, Virginia Morey Haggard, Mary Holub Roebuck, Charles "Pomp" Minerd, Nancy Brown Pierelli and Elizabeth Minerd.
+They also helped to raise a grandson.

 Harry enjoyed baseball in all forms -- playing and watching.
 In September 1904, the Connellsville Courier reported that he and friends William White, Thomas McDowell, George McGovern, John McMillen, C.E.
 Harvey and Charles Richey traveled to Connellsville to attend a game between the Connellsville and Johnstown clubs.
 The following winter, he and his brother Bert made plans to join the newly formed Dunbar baseball team.
 Said the Courier: "The boys will get themselves in shape for the opening up of the season and will be ready to meet any amateur team in the county.
 They will endeavor to arrange for games early in the season with the following named clubs: Fairchance, Uniontown High School, Lemont and the Crescents of Connellville."